 A: We believe that holding a virtual meeting will enable more of our shareholders to attend and participate in the Annual Meeting since our shareholders can participate from any location around the world with Internet access.
-Additionally, given the continuing concerns around COVID-19, we believe that holding a virtual meeting is in the best interest of the health and safety of our shareholders and we are excited to embrace the latest technology to provide expanded access, improved communication and cost savings for our shareholders and the Company.
+Virtual meetings provide expanded access, improved communication and cost savings for us and our shareholders.